|

 This ambiguous CFG does not dictate associativity, but let's assume operators have the associativity we introduced.
 Then the Concrete Syntax Tree (CST) for 2 ^ 3 ^ 1 | add(10, 2 ^ 1) | square | log; would be (simplified nodes shown on edges):

-seminfo.
-Often, we shall call these token identifiers terminals*, since they appear as terminal symbols in the grammar.
-The seminfo, if present, contain additional information about the token.
-This additional information is not part of the grammar.librdesc can be fed char-by-char, or it can operate on tokens with a lexer.
+librdesc can be fed char-by-char, or it can operate on tokens with a lexer.
 It is recommended to perform simpler parsing in the lexer (e.g. collecting numbers and identifiers) and then use librdesc to parse them.

 Let's define tokens for punctuation, numbers, and identifiers.
 The lexer will collect numbers and identifiers and return them as a single token.
 This way, we avoid having to implement a digit list or an alphanumeric character list, making it easier to handle numbers and identifiers.
+Continuing the grammar definitions in src/grammar.h:

 We define recursive nonterminals with additional _REST postfixed versions.
 Later on, we will discuss why this is required.